 Experiencing fertility problems can be a stressful and distressing time for any couple.
-There are plenty of reasons to be hopeful and things that you can do to improve the chances of a successful pregnancy and, at Fertility Family we understand the importance of clear guidance and information at this time.
+There are plenty of reasons to be hopeful and things that you can do to improve the chances of a successful pregnancy and, at Fertility Family we understand the importance of having clear guidance and information about fertility at this time.
 The last thing you need is to be distinguishing between fact and fiction, so we have compiled some of the most common myths that exist around fertility in order to debunk them for good.

 Most couples conceive quickly